Table of Contents

 While some applications require the power of a standard or large excavator, power isn’t everything when it comes to certain jobs.
 Mini excavators offer several advantages over their larger counterparts, including:

 Mini excavators are ideal for jobs that take place within a tight area.
 Working in a backyard, for example, involves having to maneuver through gates and around a small space.
 A mini excavator can perform the same functions a standard excavator can, but it does so on a smaller scale.
-This can significantly speed up jobs where digging would otherwise have to be done manually.
+This can significantly speed up jobs where digging would otherwise have to be done manually

 When to Use a Mini Excavator